-The Land’s End Clothing Company is also a popular label that sell their own branded clothing and beachwear.
+The Land’s End Clothing Company is also a popular label that sells their own branded clothing and beachwear.
 Included on the rails are some big designer names too.

 13. Have some dinner at the Land’s End restaurant & bar

-The Land’s End restaurant and bar has been recently refurbished and is an extremely popular pub and beer garden overlooking the sea.
-It get’s seriously packed out in the summer!
+The Land’s End restaurant and bar have been recently refurbished and is an extremely popular pub and beer garden overlooking the sea.
+It gets seriously packed out in the summer!

 You can stop by here for a spot of lunch or reserve a table for dinner later in the evening and the food is expertly prepared by their Head Chef Warren Russell.